BoltzExchange/boltz-backend/docs/pro.md

----
-description: >-
+# 🏅 Pro

 Boltz Pro is a service designed to dynamically adjust swap fees based on Boltz's liquidity needs, helping to maintain wallet and Lightning channel balances.
----

-# 🏅 Pro

 Boltz Pro temporarily offers incentives, like 0% or even negative fees, to encourage users to conduct swaps that work in favor of our liquidity needs.
 It has much stricter limits, e.g. the available fee budget for routing on Lightning, or the time limit to fund swaps and is **not designed for regular payments**.